Jonathan-MacDuff/Pet-Finder-V2/README.md

 This file sets up the various pathing for the frontend.

+## Conversation.js

+This file utilizes FlaskSocketIO to allow users to communicate in real time.

 ## NavBar.js

 This file defines a NavBar to be used on all pages for quick navigation.